astro-mat/polymatBuilds/_builds/2025Pedalboard.md

 ![Pedalboard_4]({{ "/assets/images/2025Pedalboard/pedalboard_4.jpg" | relative_url }})

 The pedals are undecided at the moment.
 I wired everything up so that it can be changed easily.
 The board was designed to be changed easily as I have realised that I will always do that.

+The board is wired so that it can be used in a wet/dry configuration or just into one amp.
+The is a Boss LS-2 that can be used to select an external loop.
+The main use for this will be to patch in my modular  as an external effects rack.